Iván Calero

-Iván Calero Ruiz (born 21 April 1995) is a Spanish footballer who plays as either a right back or a right winger for FC Cartagena.
+Iván Calero Ruiz (born 21 April 1995) is a Spanish footballer who plays as either a right back or a right winger for Cultural y Deportiva Leonesa.

 He began his career at Atlético Madrid, playing in its third and second teams before joining Derby County in 2014.
-He had two years at the English club, and spent a short loan at Burton Albion.
+He had two years at the English club, and spent a short loan at Burton Albion before having a one-year spell at Dutch side Sparta Rotterdam and subsequently returning to Spain, where he played for Elche and Salamanca before establishing himself in the Segunda División.
 Calero has represented Spain internationally, up to under-19 level.

 Club career

 Atlético Madrid

 Born in Parla in the Community of Madrid, Calero graduated from local Atlético Madrid's youth system, and made his senior debut with the C-team in the 2011–12 campaign, in Tercera División.
 He appeared regularly in the following season, also making his senior debut with the reserves in Segunda División B on 9 September 2012, replacing Pedro Martín after 60 minutes of a 1–3 loss at CD Leganés.

 On 20 February 2013 Calero was called up to the main squad by manager Diego Simeone for a UEFA Europa League match against Rubin Kazan.
 However, he remained unused in the eventual 1–0 away win.

 On 19 May 2013, in only his second match with the reserves, Calero scored his first senior goal, netting the last of a 4–1 win at Rayo Vallecano B. He was definitely promoted to the B-team in the 2013 summer, and scored four goals in 29 matches in 2013–14.